bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

 {% note alert "TO-DO _not exported to prod_" %}

 - required parameters are not specified
-- no response in case of an error
+- no response in case of error
 - no examples in other languages

 {% endnote %}